 Bangkok (UN ESCAP Strategic Communications and Advocacy Section) – More than 900 representatives of governments, civil society, private sector and academia in the region are meeting in Bangkok this week to discuss ways to ensure that booming Asia-Pacific urban prosperity is friendly to both the poor and nature.

-The three-day Fifth Asia-Pacific Urban Forum (ESCAP) and over 30 of its development partners.) which began today under the theme “Cities of opportunity: Partnerships for an inclusive and sustainable future,” is jointly convened by the United Nations Economic and Social Commission for Asia and the Pacific (
+The three-day Fifth Asia-Pacific Urban Forum (APUF) which began today under the theme “Cities of opportunity: Partnerships for an inclusive and sustainable future,” is jointly convened by the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and over 30 of its development partners.

 Increasing by the size of Singapore every month and producing more than 80 percent of regional economic growth, urban areas in Asia and the Pacific are dynamic centres of economic, social and cultural growth.